haydenk/haydenk.github.io/content/posts/1718983133-fresh-start-macos-setup.md

 # Fresh Start macOS (Apple Silicon) Setup

+**UPDATE 2025-02-27** Replaced `asdf` for `mise`.
+I had some oddities pop up on the latest asdf update that I didn't have with mise and mise seems to work nicer.

+---

 Sometimes I like to wipe my Macbook and start over but I forget some little things that make starting over frustrating.